In this article

 Addiction impacts all members of the family in negative ways.
 Family therapy is a form of psychotherapy that works with family units and analyzes family dynamics in an attempt to change problematic behavior patterns.
-Family therapy has proved successful across a range of fields, including numerous mental health disordersand substance use disorders.
+Family therapy has proved successful across a range of fields, including numerous mental health and substance use disorders.
 This form of therapy is often combined with cognitive behavioral therapy and other forms of psychotherapy, both during rehab and on an aftercare basis.

 While family therapy isn’t a cure-all for addiction or family issues, it can be a beneficial part of treatment for addicts and the people around them.